samatha516/ETL_Project/README.md

 - Created additional tables using 'create table tablename as (select ....)
 - Finally one table for retrieving all the information that is needed to dispaly for all 54 Super bowl games.
 - Created a super bowl dataframe from the above table using pd.read_sql_query for data visualization.
+- The superbowl table was created by joining sb_winners, sb_quarterbacks, winner_div, loser_div, scores, and stadiums on the columns superbowl #, team, year, and stadium name.

 # Conclusion:
-  - One can do the prediction analysis based this historical data that was captured, transformed and loaded and then transformed again.
+  - One can do the predictive analytics based this historical data that was captured, transformed and loaded and then transformed again.